mrstev3n/Transpose-plugin/README.md

 ## Installation

-Install the plugin and show some love, directly from the Figma Community
+Click bellow to directly install from figma community

 <a href="https://www.figma.com/community/plugin/1009022712992810988/Transpose"><img alt="Install Plugin" src="https://img.shields.io/endpoint?url=https://figma-plugin-badges.vercel.app/api/installs/1009022712992810988"/></a>

-## Usage
+# Usage

+## Transpose > Each one

 Select One (1) or more layers and run the plugin.